marcransome/Hubby/README.md

 #Hubby [![Build Status](https://travis-ci.org/marcransome/Hubby.png)](https://travis-ci.org/marcransome/Hubby)
-Hubby is your friendly GitHub companion app for Mac.
-Hubby lives in your menu bar and makes it easy to take control of your GitHub repositories and more.
+Hubby lives in your menu bar and makes it easy to take control of your GitHub repositories.
 Hubby can also notify you when the little fix-it elves at [GitHub](https://www.github.com) are busy fixing something that [broke](https://status.github.com/).
 Be it a major meltdown or a minor hiccup, Hubby will politely inform you that Something-Is-Going-On™.
 Hubby won't make the world a better place, but it will keep you in the know.

 ##Acknowledgements
 Hubby makes use of the following open source libraries and frameworks: